Temporal Scaling Law for Large Language Models: Introduction

-Overall, our contributions are threefold: \begin{itemize} \item First, we propose the Temporal Scaling Law for LLMs, modeling the evolution of test loss during the LLM pre-training process. \item Second, based on our proposed temporal scaling law, we provide a method for precisely predicting the subsequent test losses after deriving the parameters of the temporal scaling law from an early training period. \item Lastly, we present two scenarios to illustrate the broad practical applications of our temporal scaling law.
+Overall, our contributions are threefold: \begin{itemize} \item We propose the Temporal Scaling Law, modeling the evolution of test loss during LLM pretraining. \item Based on our proposed temporal scaling law, we provide a method for precisely predicting the subsequent test losses after deriving the parameters of the temporal scaling law from an early training period. \item We present two scenarios to illustrate the broad practical applications of our temporal scaling law.
 For hyperparameter tuning, our temporal scaling law enables the direct selection of better hyperparameter values based on predicted LLM performance on the target LLM.
-For learning dynamics, our temporal scaling law provides theoretical and experimental verifications for the default pre-training practice that puts no weights on each token loss at different positions. \end{itemize}
+For learning dynamics, our temporal scaling law provides theoretical and experimental verifications for the default pretraining practice that puts no weight on each token loss at different positions. \end{itemize}